 Let me begin by saying that I like riding Metro North.
 Whether it be Amtrak or commuter rail, I enjoy the rhythm, the feel – the atmosphere – of trains, and believe railroad travel offers the most logical means of transporting large numbers of people between population centers.
 Yes, passenger railroads in this country has become more than antiquated, especially in the Northeast, and trains are occasionally delayed or cancelled altogether.
 But nearly two decades of never-ending military campaigns in the Middle East plus a distinctly American aversion to reasonable tax policy and infrastructure spending means that our roads aren’t in much better shape.
-And whereas one can read a book, pull out a laptop, or take a nap before the local service arrives, there’s not much you can do when stuck in rush hour traffic except wait for the cars ahead of you to ease up on the break pedal.
-If you happen to ride Metro North into Manhattan, there’s also the added bonus of rounding out your morning commute at the unequivocally grand Grand Central Station.
+And whereas one can read a book, pull out a laptop, or take a nap before the local service arrives, there’s not much you can do when stuck in rush hour traffic except wait for the cars ahead of you to ease up on the brake pedal.
+If you happen to ride Metro North into Manhattan, there’s also the added bonus of rounding out your morning commute at the unequivocally grand Grand Central Terminal.

 On this most recent trip into the city, however, I found myself thinking about the unquestioned modes of living that undergird our modern commutes in all their forms, and how radically novel the idea of the commute is.
-The rhythms of our days are shaped according to necessity, and for the vast majority of human history the biological imperatives of energy conservation have bound our days within an overland radius that rarely exceeded ten miles.
+The rhythms of our days are shaped according to necessity, and for the vast majority of human history the biological imperatives of energy conservation have bound our days within an overland radius that rarely exceeded ten or twenty miles.
 Yet this physical limitation of a day’s or week’s tasks cultivated an exceptional depth of knowledge of one’s immediate surroundings.
 The Tri-State area’s Lenape and Quinnipiac inhabitants knew just which springs yielded the sweetest water, which valley’s soils were best suited for maize and tobacco planting, and which coves were populated by reliable shellfish beds.
 They had to possess this knowledge in order to make a living with what was available.

 Life today in the New York greater metropolitan area are governed by an entirely different suite of imperatives.
 Will traffic be heavier on the Merritt Parkway or I-95?
 Tomorrow will be rainy; should we take the kids to the aquarium instead of the zoo?
-Many people, my parents included, end up in Darien because they’ve pondered the long term.
-Which suburb has the best schools?
+Many people, my parents included, end up in Darien because they’ve pondered the long term: which suburb has the best schools?
 Will my home be worth more after I’ve paid off the mortgage?
 These are the sorts of questions that the Industrial Revolution and the combustion engine have made possible.
 The automobile, expressway, railroad, and airport means we can work and live wherever we choose, regardless of the logic of the landscape, and count on civil engineers to smooth out any wrinkles.
 Destructive storm surges?
 Higher sea walls should do the trick.
 Chronic drought?
 Start digging those aqueducts.

 Being a relatively old city that predates interstate highways and mass landscape modification, New York and its periphery aren’t saddled with quite as many design follies as America’s newer megalopolises.
 It isn’t sinking like Miami and Houston, or desiccated like Phoenix and LA.
 Instead, New York owes it’s status as a global financial capital to it’s natural deep water harbor, a fact of the terrain that immediately caught the attention of the commercially-minded Henry Hudson, who sailed through the Verrazano Narrows under the flag of the Dutch Republic in 1609.
 But, of course, Europe’s Age of Exploration was a commercial endeavor.
 The Dutch and English, followed by the American Republic, transformed New York Harbor into a nerve center of Atlantic shipping, and the rest is history.
-So the reality remains that New York sits at the helm of corporate globalization, and the increasingly financialized nature of the world economy means that the five boroughs and their outlying suburbs have become even more untethered from biophysical reality since the Great Recession.
+So the reality remains that New York sits at the helm of corporate globalization, and the increasingly financialized nature of the world economy means that the five boroughs and their outlying suburbs have become even more untethered from biophysical reality.

-So it is that on this most recent commute in and out of the city, I found myself looking out the window and wondering how many of Westchester and Fairfield County’s 1.9 million residents really know this place when we see most of it while in transit, when the necessities of our days orbit around Manhattan instead of the nearest springs and shellfish beds.
+So it is that on this most recent commute in and out of the city, I found myself looking out the window and wondering how many of Westchester and Fairfield County’s 1.9 million residents really know this place when we see most of it while in transit, when the necessities of our days orbit around Manhattan instead of the nearest springs and shellfish bed.
 Sure, I fancy myself a pedestrian naturalist, and I can point out the sugar maples and shagbark hickories leaning over the railroad tracks.
 But can I tell you off the top of my head how all of those trees are pollinated?
 Er, no. What about the sexual habits of the eels who used to surge up Connecticut’s tidal rivers every spring?
 Ditto.
 I don’t have much on my fellow commuters in terms of deep ecological knowledge.

 Readers of Thoreau, that Yankee contrarian who insisted that “the swiftest traveller is he that goes afoot,” and that “We do not ride on the railroad, it rides upon us,” will be more than familiar with my musings.
-Almost every American environmental thinker since the Transcendentalists has decried an estrangement from the landscape wrought by our fixation on profit in the industrial age.
+Almost every American environmental thinker since the Transcendentalists has decried an estrangement from the landscape wrought by our fixation on profit.
 But what of it?
 Should I refuse my Avastin treatments and instead wade through the salt marshes of Long Island Sound while schwann cells multiply unchecked throughout my body?
 Should my high school friends ditch their suits and take up ornithology?
 Or maybe we in the West should cut to the chase and flagellate ourselves for the original sin of the steam engine?
 Human life, like ecology, is complex, and the responsibilities that give shape to personal habits and decisions span our families, our communities, our culture, and even history itself.
 Such a web of connections cannot be dismantled in a day.